PeteJames21/personal-finance-tracker/README.md

 ALX Project
 Authors: Benson Maina and Peter Ndung'u

+# Personal Finance Tracker

 Personal Finance Tracker is a tool used to track personal finances.
 The application allows a user to register an account, sign in, and create transactions.
-Once a user signs up and logs in, a default profile of 'personal' is created.
-Profiles allow the user to separate concerns.
-For instance, one can use a personal profile to track personal transactions, a work profile to track work-related transactions, or a charity profile to track transactions for a charity group.
-This feature allows the user to separate various monies into neat and separate places, allowing for easier accounting.

-Within each profile, the user has to create an account.
-Accounts represent the containers that hold various monies.
-For instance, one can have a 'cash' account to store cash at hand, 'Mpesa' to represent money on an Mpesa account, or 'Bank 1' to store money in bank account 1.

-Once accounts are created, the user can easily add transactions as they see fit.

-There are three types of transactions a user can do:
-1. Income
-2. Expense
-3. Transfer
+## Features

+- **Profiles**: Users can create multiple profiles to separate different types of transactions, such as personal, work-related, or charity transactions.

+- **Accounts**: Within each profile, users can create different accounts to represent various containers holding money, such as cash, Mpesa, or bank accounts.

+- **Transaction Types**: Users can perform three types of transactions: Income, Expense, and Transfer.

-The transaction form is responsive and will display the required fields for either of the three transactions.
+- **Responsive Transaction Form**: The transaction form adapts to display the required fields for each transaction type.

-The dashboard on the home page offers a summary of a user's transactions.
-It shows the top 5 incomes and expenses, as well as the net income and average daily expenditure.
+- **Dashboard**: The home page dashboard provides a summary of the user's transactions, including the top 5 incomes and expenses, net income, and average daily expenditure.

-Below that, helpful visualizations are provided which portray the information in visually appealing visuals.
-The income and expense pages provide a detailed overview of each type of transaction.
-The balance page provides the current balance for each account.
+- **Visualizations**: Below the dashboard, helpful visualizations are provided to present information in visually appealing ways.

+## Screenshots

+[Add screenshots here]

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request.

+## License

+[License information here]